wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 - Region 4 includes cells 13, 14, 15, 16

 We could now imagine a tree with four levels.
 At level 0, you see all the cells from Region 1.
 From each of those cells, there are branches leading to every cell in Region 2.
-In the figure, in Region 1, we show a branch going out from cell 1 just to save space—but you can imagine similar branches coming from cells 2, 3, and 4 as well.
-And the same for all cells in level 1 and 2.
+In the figure, in Region 1, we show a branch going out from cell 1 just to save space.
+You can imagine similar branches coming from cells 2, 3, and 4 as well, and the same for all cells in level 1 and 2.

 <img loading="lazy" src="{{ site.baseurl }}/images/2025-08-18-linkedin-puzzle/four.png" />

 _Figure 2_

 Now let’s see what’s going on in Figure 2.
 A queen is first placed in cell 1, and then the search moves on to Region 2, where cells 5 and 6 are ignored because of the constraints.
 It places the queen in cell 7.
 The board at this point is shown on the right.
-When it moves to Region 3, it hits a dead-end—there is no cell available where the queen can be placed without violating the constraints.
+When it moves to Region 3, it hits a dead-end, there is no cell available where the queen can be placed without violating the constraints.

 At that point, we could imagine Spin backtracking.
 Let’s look at the following illustration to see what happens next.